 The justification for the monarchy in Canada must rest, in the end, not on its symbolic and emotive value, but on its practical place in a rational system of government.
 Its real virtues are therefore twofold.
-In the first place, it denies to political leaders the full splendour of their power and the excessive aggrandizement of their persons
+In the first place, it denies to political leaders the full splendour of their power and the excessive aggrandizement of their persons which come from the undisturbed occupancy of the centre of the state.
+The symbolic value of the face of the leader on the postage

 10. "The crown under the monarchical principle also lends, I think, stability and dignity to our national life, and I am sure we all agree that that is important in a democratic system based on the free and active play of party controversies.
 The crown as head of the state and as represented in our country standing above all such controversies, commanding and deserving the respect and loyalty and affection of us all, ensures a more solid and secure foundation for national development than might otherwise be the case under some other form of democratic government."
 Mr. L. B. Pearson in Canada, House of Commons Debates (unrevised), February 3, 1953, pp. 1576-7.
-One should note that this somewhat fulsome statement, for a Liberal Cabinet minister, was made in Coronation year.
+One should note that this somewhat fulsome statement, for a Liberal cabinet minister, was made in Coronation year.
 His successor as Prime Minister has shown little public enthusiasm for the institution of monarchy.

-which come from the undisturbed occupancy of the centre of the stage.
-The symbolic value of the face of the leader on the postage stamp, the open and undisguised role of leader and redeemer of the people, are hints of the threatened presence of the one-party state.
+stamp, the open and undisguised role of leader and redeemer of the people, are hints of the threatened presence of the one-party state.
 These are dangers which still lurk for even the most civilized and stable democracy.
 In the second place, the physical presence of the head of state (or her personal representative, the Governor General) in the process of ratifying great decisions is in itself a check on the ultimate power of elected politicians, against whom the checks of periodic elections and imperfect parliamentary scrutiny are not always sufficient.
-With this prudent separation of roles we are unlikely to share the agonizing trauma felt by many Americans during the Nixon years.
-To them impeachment of a president seemed perilously close to regicide.
-In Canada we can accept the necessary removal of a Prime Minister without such qualms.

 The Queen no longer serves as a symbol of an imperial connection and of uncritical colonial loyalty to the British Empire.
-Nevertheless, the Queen. as head of the Commonwealth, still serves as a tenuous legal thread which holds the whole system together.
+Nevertheless, the Queen as head of the Commonwealth still serves as a tenuous legal thread which holds the whole system together.
 The Prime Ministers' Conference of 1949 reached an ingenious compromise with the emergent republicanism of the Asian countries in a formula which stated that the several Commonwealth countries were "united as Members of the British Commonwealth of Nations" and accepted the King "as the symbol of the free association of its independent nations and as such the Head of the Commonwealth."